soxueren/atsd/changelogs/2017_03/README.md

 ### Issue 1926
 --------------

-Now upon a mouse over for box charts in Chart Lab, metric names are displayed at the top of the visualization and the distribution of the series (minimum, maximum, count, and value percentiles) is displayed next to it's respective series.
+Now upon a mouse over for box charts, metric names are displayed at the top of the box and the distribution of the series (minimum, maximum, count, and value percentiles) is displayed next to its respective series.

 https://apps.axibase.com/chartlab/46e8b4ec